PayPal Purchase Protection

 An item is covered by PayPal Purchase Protection if:

 You use PayPal to pay for the item.

 You correspond with the seller using the email address associated with the seller's listing (make sure by using the Pay Now button when the eBay listing ends).

 The seller's listing is for a physical item—services and intangible items aren't covered.

 You file only one claim per PayPal payment.

 You open the case no later than 45 calendar days from the date of your PayPal payment and – if you need to – escalate it to a claim no more than 20 calendar days after you open your case.

 PayPal Resolution Center

 If you paid for your item with PayPal but didn't receive your item—or if the item is significantly different from its description in the seller's listing—you can open a case in the PayPal Resolution Center.
-This is the first step in filing a claim for coverage under PayPal's Buyer Protection program.
+This is the first step in filing a claim for coverage under PayPal's Purchase Protection program.